 The Livable Centers Initiative (LCI) has been an extremely popular endeavor.
 LCI communities have made significant commitments and investments to create and implement innovative plans for the improvement of their town centers, activity centers and corridors.

-ARC rewards sponsors for their success by offering additional funding resources for supplemental studies and transportation projects.
-ARC monitors the success of these LCI studies and projects through a biennial Implementation Report.
-The inclusion of pedestrian-friendly elements, mixed-use developments and a greater balance between jobs and housing in LCI communities has confirmed that the LCI program is having a positive impact throughout the region.
+ARC incentivizes continued success by offering additional funding for supplemental studies and transportation projects.
+ARC monitors the success and progress of these LCI studies and projects through a biennial Implementation Report.
+The inclusion of pedestrian-friendly elements, mixed-use developments and a greater balance between jobs and housing in LCI communities has confirmed that the Initiative is having a positive impact throughout the region.

 View the 2013 LCI Implementation Report Executive Summary (PDF)